Forgot password

 Related: How Long to Beat God of War Ragnarok Valhalla DLC

-Another negative review mentions how troublesome things can get even if you have legal access to the PSN. ā€œFor UK residents at least, it requires submitting a mobile phone number to verify your age just to start with, and if that fails (which it did, no texts were ever received) your only recourse is to submit a photograph of your face or a government-issued ID to a third party website.ā€, added the user Astro, who ended up refunding the product.
+Another negative review mentions how troublesome things can get even if you have legal access to the PSN: ā€œFor UK residents at least, it requires submitting a mobile phone number to verify your age just to start with, and if that fails (which it did, no texts were ever received) your only recourse is to submit a photograph of your face or a government-issued ID to a third party website,ā€ added the user Astro, who ended up refunding the product.

-Performance Almost As Disastrous As The Launch Itself
+Performance Almost as Disastrous as the Launch Itself

 If the issues mentioned above werenā€™t enough, itā€™s not uncommon to see users with considerable game times complaining about performance issues.
 The game is known for being one of the best-looking titles in the PS5 library, but everyone expected it to be playable at minimum system requirements, at the very least.

-Another user added their own negative experience with the game itself. ā€œWait for the performance updates before buying, currently the starting area is fine but beyond that there is extreme stuttering making the game almost unplayable.ā€.
-They had over four hours played at the time of the review, with almost nine hours fully played at the time of this writing.
+Another user added their own negative experience with the game itself: ā€œWait for the performance updates before buying, currently the starting area is fine but beyond that there is extreme stuttering making the game almost unplayable.ā€ They had over four hours played at the time of the review, with almost nine hours fully played at the time of this writing.

-And despite its huge popularity, the game has certainly taken a hit with this whole avalanche storming up on it at once.
+And despite its huge popularity, the game has certainly taken a hit with this whole avalanche storming up on it all at once.
 The game is currently sitting at a peak of 25,524 players according to SteamDB.
 This is almost a third of what the first God of War had achieved during its release, as it holds a record of 73,529 players at launch.

-As much as we cannot expect every sequel to do as well as the first successful title, itā€™s still a huge step-down, and itā€™s hard to deny that these issues werenā€™t part of the reason for the bad reception.
+Although we cannot expect every sequel to do as well as the first successful title, itā€™s still a huge step-down, and itā€™s hard to deny that these issues arenā€™t part of the reason for the bad reception.Ā

 God of War Ragnarok is available for PS5 and PC.